-During the winter of 2016 - 17, the Shelter gave homeless individuals a warm, safe place to be sheltered from the freezing cold on more than 50 nights.
+Last winter, the Shelter gave homeless individuals a warm, safe place to be sheltered from the freezing cold through 38 nights.
 They depend on all of us, and we depend entirely upon volunteers to keep the cold weather shelter open.

 You can help: